 - 1 teaspoon liquid Castile soap

 - 20 drops essential oil (lemon, lavender and or orange as desired)

 Pour all ingredients into a 16-ounce or larger clean spray bottle.
 Mix well.
 Use to clean just about anything around the house.

 Natural Grout Cleaner

 Mix ingredients in a small bowl until incorporated.
-This will create a very loose paste-like produce.
-Clean tile and grout area first with a strong water and white vinegar mixture.
-Now sprinkle or apply this grout cleaner to the grout.
+This will create a very loose paste-like substance.
+Clean tile and grout area first with a strong water-and-white vinegar mixture of 50:50 or greater.
+Now, sprinkle or apply this grout cleaner to the grout.
 Allow to sit for at least 15 minutes.
 Scrub with a heavy-duty brush and rinse well.
 Work on small areas at a time rather than trying to do the entire area at once.

 Natural Granite Cleaner

 - ½ cup vodka (or rubbing alcohol)